 Years of television have conditioned the average resident of Florida to believe that fleeing to elude always involves a high-speed car chase.
 However, it may surprise you how easily you could be apprehended on these charges.
-Failing to stop or leaving the scene when commanded by a law enforcement officer can result in fleeing to elude charges, no matter the speed of your vehicle.
-In this case, you will be looking at a mandatory minimum of a third-degree felony charge.
-In cases of a third-degree felony, the court will not be able to withhold your adjudication or offer you a suspended sentence.
-This means any plea would mean the accused becomes a convicted felon.
+For example, failing to stop or leaving the scene when commanded by a law enforcement officer can result in fleeing to evade charges, no matter the speed of your vehicle.
+In this case, you could be looking at a third-degree criminal charge.

 Luckily, it doesn’t have to get to that stage.
-A sufficiently skilled and experienced criminal defense attorney may very well be able to get charges against you reduced or even dropped entirely.
+A sufficiently skilled and experienced Tampa criminal defense attorney may very well be able to get charges against you reduced or even dropped entirely.
 This means you may never acquire a criminal record at all.
-Here at The Law Place, our criminal defense attorney team has 75 years of experience between them.
-We have won many fleeing to elude cases in the past and are here to help you in the future.
+Here at The Law Place , our criminal attorney defense team has 75 years of experience between them.
+We have won many fleeing to avoid cases in the past and are here to help you in the future.

 If you are facing charges of fleeing to elude or aggravated fleeing to elude a law enforcement officer, we can help you with your case.
 If you would like more information or free legal advice, contact us today over the telephone for a free consultation.
 Each free consultation will be at no obligation, and your confidentiality will be entirely protected by the attorney-client relationship.